What Is a Material Right Under ASC 606?

 Because the system tracks every material right from creation to expiration, it can instantly generate detailed reports on deferred revenue, recognized revenue, and outstanding performance obligations.
 This gives you a clear and current picture of your financial position.
 Having this data on hand not only makes audits smoother but also empowers you to make better strategic decisions based on accurate, up-to-the-minute information.
 You can schedule a demo with HubiFi to see how automated reporting works.

-Integrate Your Systems for a Complete Picture
+Integrate Your Systems for a Clearer Financial Picture

 Your data on material rights is likely scattered across multiple systems—your CRM holds the contract details, your billing platform processes the transactions, and your ERP manages the financials.
 Without integration, your team is stuck manually piecing this information together.
 This is not only inefficient but also leads to data discrepancies.